kapitchi/project-template-zf2-angularjs/README.md

-ZF2 and AngularJS project template
+ZF2 Apigility and AngularJS project template
 ==================================

 All-in-one development vagrant box and project scaffold for ZF2 Apigility API server and AngularJS client-side applications (or